RBEGamer/AtomicChess/src/src_buildroot/README.md

 For communication of the gui and the control software a inter process communication system is nessessary.
 It uses the ZeroMQ protocol, so it is needed so install the zeromq library.

-* `Target Pacakges -> Libraries -> Networking -> zeromq`, enable zeromq messaging library to use the ZeroMQ protocol.
+* `Target Packages -> Libraries -> Networking -> zeromq`, enable zeromq messaging library to use the ZeroMQ protocol.
 (GUI communication).
 * `Target Packages -> Libraries -> Networking -> czmq`, client library for ZeroMQ.
 * `Target Packages -> Libraries -> Crypto -> libsodium`, enables crypto functions for ZeroMQ.